kimintime/fs13-frontend-project-public/README.md

 ### Products and Categories Pages
 - The pages for all products and all categories allows you to sort ascending or descending according to name, category name, or price.
 The sort button changes according to ascending or descending.
+You may also add items to cart from the respective products pages.

 <img width="1440" alt="Screen Shot 2023-01-12 at 22 57 07" src="https://user-images.githubusercontent.com/40215472/212194202-0f09eebb-0a6e-4806-a220-c8f1300af6ea.png">